Skip to content

 )

-Also, some of the configuration options are not allowed in a project config.
+Some of the configuration options are not allowed in a project config.
 Most notably:

 • coverage: coverage is done for the whole workspace